-This bowl of warmth features so many delicious ingredients, from button mushrooms and cashews to garlic (lots of it) and onion!
+This bowl of warmth features so many delicious ingredients and textures, from button mushrooms and cashews to garlic (lots of it) and onion!
 The mushrooms are cooked with a bit of white wine for extra flavor, and the result is a bowl of creamy soup fit for even the best soup connoisseur.

 Ingredients in Vegan mushroom soup